Crimean–Congo hemorrhagic fever: Outbreaks

-In August 2013, a farmer from Agago, Uganda was treated at Kalongo Hospital for a confirmed CCHF infection.
+In August 2013, a farmer from Agago, Uganda, was treated at Kalongo Hospital for a confirmed CCHF infection.
 The deaths of three other individuals in the northern region were suspected to have been caused by the virus.
 Another unrelated CCHF patient was admitted to Mulago Hospital on the same day.
 The Ministry of Health announced on the 19th that the outbreak was under control, but the second patient, a 27-year-old woman from Nansana, died on the 21st.
 She is believed to have contracted the virus from her husband, who returned to Kampala after being treated for CCHF in Juba, South Sudan.

 In June 2014, cases were diagnosed in Kazakhstan.
-Ten people, including an ambulance crew, were admitted on to hospital in southern Kazakhstan with suspected CCHF.
+Ten people, including an ambulance crew, were admitted to a hospital in southern Kazakhstan with suspected CCHF.

-In July 2014 an 8th person was found to be infected with CCHF at Hayatabad Medical Complex (HMC), Pakistan.
+In July 2014, an 8th person was found to be infected with CCHF at Hayatabad Medical Complex (HMC), Pakistan.
 The eight patients, including a nurse and 6 Afghan nationals, died between April and July 2014.

 As of 2015, sporadic confirmed cases have been reported from Bhuj, Amreli, Sanand, Idar and Vadnagar in Gujarat, India.
 In November 2014, a doctor and a labourer in north Gujarat tested positive for the disease.
 In the following weeks, three more people died from CCHF.
 In March 2015, one more person died of CCHF in Gujarat.

 As of 2015, among livestock, CCHF was recognized as "widespread" in India, only 4 years after the first human case had been diagnosed.

 In August 2016, the first local case of CCHF in Western Europe occurred in Western Spain.
-A 62-year-old man, who had been bitten by a tick in Spain died on August 25, having infected a nurse.
+A 62-year-old man, who had been bitten by a tick in Spain, died on August 25, infecting a nurse.
 The tick bite occurred in the province of Ávila, 300 km away from the province of Cáceres, where CCHF viral RNA from ticks was amplified in 2010.
 As of July 2017 it was unclear what specific ecology led to the Spanish cases.